 3.1 Introduction

-To ensure reaching the goal of developing the application on-time, within budget and fulfilling the requirements, it is beneficial to provide insight on the feasibility and risks associated with OpenXcell’s development of the GoGoGrocery application.
+To ensure reaching the goal of developing the application on-time, within budget, and fulfilling the requirements, it is beneficial to provide insight on the feasibility and risks associated with OpenXcell’s development of the GoGoGrocery application.
 The information stated below represents an analysis of each area of the application.
 The scale of each feasibility is rated as:

-Low: There is minimal concern with this aspect of the application.
+Low: There is a minimal concern with this aspect of the application.
 OpenXcell will have no problems in continuing the project.

 Moderate: The risks involved are moderately concerning.
 OpenXcell will take caution in continuing the project.